-A notification originator uses each entry in the snmpNotifyTable to find the management targets to be used for generating notifications.
-Each active entry in this table identifies zero or more entries in the snmpTargetAddrTable.
+A notification originator uses all active entries in the snmpNotifyTable to find the management targets to be used for generating notifications.
+Each active entry in this table selects zero or more entries in the snmpTargetAddrTable.
+When a notification is generated, it is sent to all of the targets specified by the selected snmpTargetAddrTable entries (subject to the application of access control and notification filtering).

 Any entry in the snmpTargetAddrTable whose snmpTargetAddrTagList object contains a tag value which is equal to a value of snmpNotifyTag is selected by the snmpNotifyEntry which contains that instance of snmpNotifyTag.
-Note that a particular snmpTargetAddrEntry may be selected by multiple entries in the snmpNotifyTable, resulting in multiple notifications being generated using that snmpTargetAddrEntry.
+Note that a particular snmpTargetAddrEntry may be selected by multiple entries in the snmpNotifyTable, resulting in multiple notifications being generated using that snmpTargetAddrEntry (this allows, for example, both traps and informs to be sent to the same target).